 Frequently Asked Court Questions

 You have just received a citation for a traffic or municipal ordinance violation.
 Please keep in mind that the officer who issued the citation is only doing the job for which he or she was trained.
 The officer’s main concern is for the safety of yourself and others.
-At this point you have some choices to make.
 This section is designed to answer the most commonly asked questions concerning your rights and responsibilities as they apply to Municipal Court.

 Do I have to go to court?

 If your citation indicates that it is a mandatory appearance, you must appear for your court date.
 Failure to do so may result in a warrant being issued for your arrest.